Mendasp/NS2Plus/README.md

 Latest changes
 ==============
 - 16/07/2014
 	- Added a toggle for the low ammo warning.
+Available in HUD tab.

 - 15/07/2014
 	- Made endgame stats appear as soon as they are received.